 Trade in Services Agreement (TISA)

-We are pleased to announce that TISA parties have welcomed Uruguay into the negotiations.
-There are now 24 parties taking part in the TISA negotiations: Australia; Canada; Chile; Chinese Taipei; Colombia; Costa Rica; the European Union; Hong Kong (China); Iceland; Israel; Japan; Liechtenstein; New Zealand; Norway; Mexico; Pakistan; Panama; Paraguay; Peru; South Korea; Switzerland; Turkey; the United States; and Uruguay.
+There are 24 parties taking part in the TISA negotiations: Australia; Canada; Chile; Chinese Taipei; Colombia; Costa Rica; the European Union; Hong Kong (China); Iceland; Israel; Japan; Liechtenstein; New Zealand; Norway; Mexico; Pakistan; Panama; Paraguay; Peru; South Korea; Switzerland; Turkey; the United States; and Uruguay.
 As demonstrated by the addition of Uruguay, TISA participants have agreed to welcome other WTO members that wish to join the negotiations and that share the objectives of the group.
 Mauritius has recently made a request to join the negotiations, which TISA parties are considering.
 A final agreement would also be open for accession to other WTO members.

 Since the negotiations were launched in March 2013, ten rounds of negotiations have taken place in Geneva and four more are planned for 2015.
 At the end of 2013, the text negotiations were advanced enough to allow the TISA parties to table initial offers.
 Parties intend to intensify market access negotiations over the next year.
-During the February 2015 round, discussions focused on a number of proposals including transparency, domestic regulations, telecommunication services and e-commerce, professional services, financial services, transportation, and movement of natural persons.
+During the April 2015 round, discussions focused on a number of proposals including transparency, domestic regulations, telecommunication services and e-commerce, financial services, transportation, and movement of natural persons.

 The services industry includes sectors such as telecommunications services, financial services, computer services, retail distribution, transportation, environmental services, express delivery, energy services and professional services (e.g. accountants, lawyers, architects and engineers).

 - Find out more and participate in Public consultations on TISA.